2.04 Adding or Dropping Courses

-- Add/drop changes for one-month elective courses/clerkships may be processed the 1st to the 15th of the month at least 45 days in advance of the rotation month.
+- Add/drop changes for one-month elective courses/clerkships may be processed the 1st to the 15th of the month at least 45 days in advance of the rotation start date.

-- To ensure that all students are treated fairly in the scheduling process, students are not allowed to "switch" clerkships with other students, nor do we allow students to be taken as “extras” into clerkships, even with approval of the course director.
-All drop/adds must be processed online through the Registrar's Office database; please do not negotiate directly with the clerkship.
+- To ensure that all students are treated fairly in the scheduling process, students are not allowed to "switch" clerkships with other students, nor are students allowed to be taken as “extras” into clerkships, even with approval of the course director.
+All add/drop requests must be processed online through the Registrar's Office database; please do not negotiate directly with the clerkship.